osx-tools/asahi-encrypt/README.md

 >/dev/nvme0n1p6 btrfs 55.8G fedora
 >```

-As you can see I have one installation of Asahi Linux on my machine except the running one.
+As you can see we have one installation of Asahi Linux on the machine except the running one.
 The installation is unencrypted, because it is displayed as `btrfs`.
 The script will not show your currently running OS, because encription of running system is not allowed yet.

-Then we just encrypt this partition with one command:
+4. Just encrypt this partition with one command:

 ``` sh
 ./asahi-encrypt /dev/nvme0n1p6